learnlatex/learnlatex.github.io/en/lesson-02.md

 ## Editors

 LaTeX files are simple plain text, so they can be edited with any text editor.
-However, it's most convenient to have a editor that is designed to work with LaTeX, as they provide features like one-click compilation of your files, built-in PDF viewers and syntax highlighting.
+However, it's most convenient to have an editor that is designed to work with LaTeX, as they provide features like one-click compilation of your files, built-in PDF viewers and syntax highlighting.
 A really useful feature in all modern LaTeX editors is SyncTeX: the ability to click on your source and go